-Bovine viral diarrhoea (BVD) is one of the biggest disease challenges facing the cattle industry, but national eradication schemes are starting to have an impact.
+Bovine viral diarrhoea (BVD) is one of the biggest infectious disease challenges facing the cattle industry.

 Towcester Farm Vets has been proactive in encouraging its clients to test for BVD, as veterinary surgeon Nikki Moore explains: “We started offering to test for BVD at the same time as we did TB tests and had a good uptake.

 Results were sometimes surprising, with some farms which we did not expect to have a problem testing positive and we also recognised the importance of testing annually, as a herd’s status did not necessarily stay the same.

 Of the 90 herds we have tested over a five-year period, 17 have had a positive result and we have removed at least 30 PIs.
 We encourage vaccination of breeding cattle in addition to testing to provide a safety net to back up biosecurity measures.”